Parametric resonance, chaos and spatial structure in the Lotka-Volterra model: Introduction

 The stability of equilibrium points in periodically driven dynamical systems is determined using Floquet analysis~\cite{Floquet_1883, Strogatz_2015}.
 This is only possible if the driving force is such that the system's equilibrium point does not change over time.
 However, time dependence in the carrying capacity in the LV model typically prevents the existence of a coexistence equilibrium point.
 This is because, unlike simple extinction or fixation equilibrium points, the coexistence equilibrium point depends on the system's parameters, including the carrying capacity.
 This renders the treatment and even definition of the ``system's stability'' a non-trivial task.
 In this paper, we circumvent this difficulty by introducing a homotopy parameter that controls the equilibrium point's time dependence, when viewed as a function of the system's parameters.
 There are two situations of interest: the first is where the equilibrium point does not depend on time (at the expense of introducing time dependence into other parameters), and the second is where the carrying capacity is the only parameter that varies, but the equilibrium point changes with time.
 The homotopy parameter interpolates smoothly between these two.
-This parameter can be interpreted as representing a predator adaptability parameter that models how predators adjust their predation habits to account for changes in food resources so as to keep their density constant.
+This parameter can be interpreted as representing how variations in food resources affect the prey's predation risk, but the main reason for introducing it is to retain the equilibrium point, which allows us to gain additional insight into the behavior of the system.

 We find that oscillations in the carrying capacity lead to the development of chaotic dynamics in a region of parameter space.
 This effect can be traced to a period-doubling transition to chaos in the homotopy mapping.
 Furthermore, we find that the spatially homogeneous solution is unstable in this chaotic regime.
 We attribute this to a competition between the chaotic time dependence (which leads to differences in population densities at different points becoming larger, owing to the positive Lyapunov exponent) and diffusion (which leads to differences in population densities at different points becoming smaller).
 The domain must be large enough for this effect to be observed.
 A similar phenomenon was discovered in diffusively coupled chaotic Lorenz oscillators~\cite{Balmforth2000,Qian2000}.
 However, these studies investigate constant parameters, since the Lorenz system is inherently chaotic, while for the LV system, chaotic dynamics only exists in the driven system.
 Regardless, the spatial patterns observed in this driven LV system are consistent with the chaotic patterns found in the aforementioned articles.